 First Round outcomes

-Solar Choice developed a desk top feasibility study for each of the interested Clubs, these studies were conducted between April and August 2012 with a number of clubs proceeding forward to the bulk tender stage.
-The size of systems proposed in the first round ranged from 50-100kW, with a combined total of over 600kW being installed in Clubs across NSW late 2012/early 2013.
+Solar Choice developed a desk top feasibility study for each of the interested Clubs with a number of clubs proceeding forward to the bulk tender stage.
+The size of systems proposed in the first round ranged from 50-100kW, with a combined total of over 600kW being installed in Clubs across NSW.
 The Managing Director from one of the installers involved with the tender bid highlighted the fantastic opportunity the Program offers to NSW Clubs:

 “… as a result of the aggregation of purchasers by Solar Choice for the Solar in Clubs Round 1 tender, we provided the lowest cost commercial solar PV system pricing we have ever offered.
 The aggregation of clubs […] has enabled us to realise economies of scale for this project and, the competitive nature of the tender process […] ensured that we offered the very best price possible for the high quality systems, engineering and installation services that we have offered.”